Herbert Dixon (golfer)

-Herbert Dixon is a former professional golfer on the African American during the segregation era.
-He is a member of the black players hall of fame.
+Herbert Dixon (September 16, 1919 – August 21, 2026) was an American professional golfer on the African American circuit in the 1940s and 1950s during segregation.
+In 1951 he won the National Negro Open.
+He was a member of the black players hall of fame.

-He went to Union Academy and still lives in Bartow, Florida.
+Dixon went to Union Academy and still lived in Bartow, Florida.
 In 2018, on receiving a local award at 98 he was reported to still be playing golf almost every day.
-He served in the Air Force during the Truman era.
-He was also an NAACP leader in Bartow.
+He served in the United States Air Force during the Truman era.
+Dixon was also an NAACP leader in Bartow.
 He learned to play and caddied at the Bartow Golf Course.
-A tournament was held in his honor in 2019.
+A tournament was held in his honour in 2019.

-Dixon was inducted into the African-American Golfers Hall of Fame in 2012.
-He was inducted into the Polk County Sports Hall of Fame in 2019.
+He was inducted into the African-American Golfers Hall of Fame in 2012, and into the Polk County Sports Hall of Fame in 2019.

+Dixon died on August 21, 2026, at the age of 106.